Dittisham | South Devon Village Guide

 As well as the saltwater pool, you’ll find a glorious sun deck which is generally considered one of the best spots in Plymouth to soak up the sun.
 Other facilities on-site include a shop, toilets, and a café.
 This lido is a place not to be missed.

 Every year thousands of visitors come to sample the unique character and taste of Plymouth Gin.
 With three different tours available, you can choose how you want to spend your day.
-Choose from the classic tour of the distillery, an enhanced connoisseur’s tour with a gin tasting, or a Masters’s Distillers tour where you’ll be able to distill and take home your very own homemade tipple.
+Choose from the classic tour of the distillery, an enhanced connoisseur’s tour with a gin tasting, or a Masters’s Distillers tour where you’ll be able to distil and take home your very own homemade tipple.

 A gin lovers’ paradise, you’ll get to learn about all things gin.
 Booking in advance is advised to guarantee your space.